ramp-km/aws-eks-mcp-setup/README.md

 ## Step 2: Local Validation (Cursor) (For testing / local validation only)

 Validate the managed service works locally before deploying the bridge.
 The `.cursor/mcp.json` in this repo is pre-configured to work with ap-south-1 region.
-Modify it to use the AWS region of your choie.
+Modify it to use the AWS region of your choice.
 Open this repo in Cursor, then in agent chat ask:

 - "What EKS MCP tools are available?"
 - "List all EKS clusters in ap-south-1"